STAT545-UBC-hw-2018-19/hw08-zjbthomas/README.md

 A search button is added under the results table.
 Once it is clicked, `runjs()` of `shinyjs` is used to open a new window with Google to search the name of a liquor.
+If no row is selected, `alert()` of `shinyjs` is used to show a message to users.

 ![](./images/feature6_1.png)